i18n-site/md/tk/README.md

 ## Giriş

-Ylmy fantastika romany &quot;Üç beden&quot; (Hytaýyň aýdylyşy: `3Ti` ) aç-açan pikirlenmek we gülläp ösýän ylym we tehnologiýa bilen aragatnaşyk üçin elektromagnit tolkunlaryny ulanýan keseki siwilizasiýany toslama.
+Ylmy fantastika romany &quot;Üç beden&quot; (hytaýça aýdylyşy: `3Tǐ` ) aç-açan pikirlenmek we gülläp ösmek tehnologiýasy bilen aragatnaşyk üçin elektromagnit tolkunlaryny ulanýan keseki siwilizasiýany toslaýar.

 Injil · Gelip çykyş :